Third-straight year men's soccer honored

 The team walked the game field the day before its match against Creighton in the semifinals of the 2012 College Cup.

 Eriq Zavaleta, Jacob Bushue, Luis Soffner and head coach Todd Yeagley at the IU at UNC Postgame Press Conference in the quarterfinal round of the NCAA Tournament.
 The Hoosiers won 1-0 to advance to the 2012 College Cup.

 Head coach Todd Yeagley and sophomore Eriq Zavaleta recap Indiana's 2-1 double overtime win at Notre Dame in the third round of the NCAA Tournament.

-Todd Yeagley was named Indiana head men's soccer coach on December 18, 2009 and is entering his fourth year as the Hoosiers' leader.
+Todd Yeagley was named Indiana head men's soccer coach on December 18, 2009 and is entering his fifth year as the Hoosiers' leader.